 For stock assessments of skipjack, seven purse-seine fisheries (four associated with floating objects, two unassociated school, one associated with dolphins) and one pole-and-line fishery are defined (Figure A-5).
 The last two fisheries include all 13 sampling areas.
 Of the 789 wells sampled, 627 contained skipjack.
 The estimated size compositions of the fish caught during 2005 are shown in Figure A-7a.
 The majority of the skipjack catch during the first quarter of 2005 was taken in unassociated sets in the Southern area.
 During the second quarter large catches of skipjack continued in unassociated sets in the Southern area, and catches also increased significantly in floating-object sets in all areas.
 Skipjack catches in unassociated sets during the third quarter increased in the North, but decreased in the South.
 Significant skipjack catches continued on floating object sets with the exception of the Southern area, which declined during the third quarter.
-Skipjack catches during the fourth quarter declined in the North on unassociated sets, while catches increased in the Southern area on both floating object and unassociated sets.
+Skipjack catches during the fourth quarter declined in the North on unassociated sets.
 The skipjack caught in the fishery for schools associated with dolphins were taken mostly during the second quarter.
 Negligible amounts of skipjack were caught by pole-and-line vessels.